jsherman212/iosdbg/README.md

 You can view what a command does with `help command`.
 However, most descriptions are incomplete.
 I'll touch up on them soon.

 ## Contributing
-Do not expect me to accept contributions.
-I learn the best when I am able to make mistakes and correct them, not by accepting someone else's solution or fix.
-I enjoy something the most when I figure it out and implement it myself.
-However, I am open to suggestions.
+While I may not accept contributions, I am open to suggestions.

 This is the first project I have used git and make with.
 My Makefile is the result of putting something together quickly.
-I plan to brush up on it soon.# iosdbg
+I plan to brush up on it soon.